 Hokkaido Nippon Ham Fighters

-Representing the northernmost island of the archipelago, the Ham Fighters have 3 Japan Series titles in their history and hold their matches at Sapporo Dome, which was inaugurated in 2001.
-The stadium is quite peculiar, with two fields (one for soccer and another for baseball), movable grass, and a design resembling a frog with its tongue out (the tongue being the soccer field, uncovered).
+Representing the northernmost main island of the archipelago, the Fighters have 3 Japan Series titles in their history and play their home games at Sapporo Dome, which was inaugurated in 2001.
+The stadium is quite peculiar: it has two fields (one for soccer and another for baseball), movable grass, and a design that resembles a frog with its tongue out (the tongue being the soccer pitch, left uncovered).

 Orix Buffaloes

-Resulting from the merger of Orix BlueWave with Osaka Kintetsu Buffaloes.
+Formed from the merger of the Orix BlueWave with the Osaka Kintetsu Buffaloes.
 Ichiro Suzuki, one of the greatest legends of Japanese baseball, played for the team for nine seasons.
-The team, which has a buffalo as its mascot (the “buffalo bell”), has won the Japan Series five times, the last being in 2022.
-They hold their matches at Kyocera Dome Osaka Stadium (Osaka Dome), a futuristic stadium that has a capacity of over 50,000 people (51,000).
+The club, which has a buffalo as its mascot (the "buffalo bell"), has won the Japan Series five times, the most recent in 2022.
+They play at Kyocera Dome Osaka Stadium (Osaka Dome), a futuristic venue with a capacity of over 50,000 (51,000).

 Fukuoka SoftBank Hawks

-Representative of the Pacific League, it was bought by the SoftBank group in January 2005, when it became known as Fukuoka SoftBank Hawks.
-Previously, the team was called Fukuoka Daiei Hawks (1988-2005) and Nankai Electric Railway Company (1938-1988).
-It has 11 Japan Series titles and holds its matches at Fukuoka Dome.
+Representing the Pacific League, the team was bought by the SoftBank group in January 2005, when it became known as the Fukuoka SoftBank Hawks.
+Previously, the team had been called Fukuoka Daiei Hawks (1988–2005) and, before that, the Nankai Electric Railway Company (1938–1988).
+It has 11 Japan Series titles and plays at Fukuoka Dome.

 Chiba Lotte Marines

-The last team in the Pacific League has 4 Japan Series titles and is based in the Chiba region, where it holds its games at ZOZO Marine Stadium (Chiba Marines Stadium).
+The last of the Pacific League clubs, the Marines have 4 Japan Series titles and are based in the Chiba region, where they play at ZOZO Marine Stadium (Chiba Marines Stadium).
 The mascot is a duck named Mar-kun (マーくん).
-There is also Zuu-chan (ズゥちゃん) and Riin-Chan (リーンちゃん), the female version of the mascot.
+There is also Zuu-chan (ズゥちゃん) and Riin-chan (リーンちゃん), the female version of the mascot.

 Useful pages about Japanese baseball